JahidShawn1914/E-School/README.md

 # E-School
-It's a practice project.
-I have done this with HTML, CSS, and Bootstrap.
-It's a fully responsive project for different screen sizes.
-I have done this using a Figma file.
+This project is a fully responsive website created as a practice exercise using HTML, CSS, and Bootstrap.
+The layout adapts to different screen sizes, offering an optimized experience across devices.
+The design is based on a Figma file to closely match the original vision.
 # Preview: https://jahidshawn1914.github.io/E-School/